Second Annual BeeBlitz: Sat, June 16, 2018!

-At 1:17PM on Monday, August 21st, 2017, the St. Louis region will be cast into darkness by a total solar eclipse.
-Webster University invites you to join us in celebrating this amazing event (the last one occurred almost 100 years ago!).
+At 1:17PM on Monday, August 21st, 2017, the St. Louis region was cast into darkness by a total solar eclipse.
+Over 800 people joined Webster University faculty, staff, and students in celebrating this amazing event (the last one occurred almost 100 years ago!).
 Festivities will commence at 11AM at the East Academic Building on Webster University's St. Louis campus.
-Webster University professors will engage participants in activities based on the science behind eclipses.
-We will then head to the top if the Garden Avenue Parking garage to view the eclipse in all its glory!
+Webster University professors, including your-truly, engaged participants in activities based on the science behind eclipses.
+We then observed the eclipse in all its glory from the top of the Garden Avenue Parking garage!

 Throughout my career, I have been dedicated to enhancing the public understanding of science.
 I continue this work as a faculty member at Webster University working with St. Louis area teachers to enhance science learning, citizen scientists to monitor local bee populations, and regional science foundations to reach broad publics interested in STEM.